swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 ---
 layout: post
 title: "Dependency Interpretation"
-description: "Five approaches to dependency injection, Part 4"
+description: "Six approaches to dependency injection, Part 4"
 categories: []
 ---

-In this series, we are looking at five different approaches to dependency injection.
+In this series, we are looking at six different approaches to dependency injection.

-* In the [first post](/posts/dependencies/), we looked at "dependency rejection", or keeping I/O at the edges of your implementation.
+* In the [first post](/posts/dependencies/), we looked at "dependency retention" (inlining the dependencies) and "dependency rejection" (keeping I/O at the edges of your implementation).
 * In the [second post](/posts/dependencies-2/), we looked at injecting dependencies using standard function parameters.
 * In the [third post](/posts/dependencies-3/), we looked at dependency handling using classic OO-style dependency injection and the FP equivalent: the Reader monad.
-* In this final post, we'll look at avoiding dependencies altogether by using the interpreter pattern.
+* In this post, we'll look at avoiding dependencies altogether by using the interpreter pattern.
+* In the [next post](/posts/dependencies-5/), we'll revisit all the techniques discussed and apply them to a new example.

 The examples in this post build on the examples in previous posts, so please read them first.